 A significant portion of the city’s homeless population would qualify for PEP-V as well.
 According to data from the 2020 Point-in-Time Count of people experiencing homelessness in D.C., 15% of the homeless population is over 62 years-old.
 20% have chronic health conditions, and 18% have disabilities.
 And while the overall count of people experiencing homelessness has decreased over time, the rate of homelessness in D.C. has been consistently the highest by state in America.

-PEP-V is 75% funded by the Federal Emergency Management Agency through a program dedicated to opening non-congregate shelters across the U.S. When the program began, a room was provided for each person.
+PEP-V had been 75% funded by the Federal Emergency Management Agency through a program dedicated to opening non-congregate shelters across the U.S., with local governments responsible for the remainder.
+When the program began, a room was provided for each person.
 After capacity became a concern, DHS changed its practices to implement rigorous testing to facilitate doubling people up with roommates except for cases of special needs.

 Once awarded the FEMA funds, state governments had been required to apply for time extensions every 30-days.
 However, as of Dec.
-16, FEMA extended the time limit on funding from one month to the duration of the pandemic.
-Governments can also request to use FEMA funding until 30 days after the end of the pandemic.
+16, FEMA extended the time limit on funding from one month to the duration of the pandemic and advised that governments could also request to use FEMA funding until 30 days after the end of the pandemic.